ReasonAbleAI/.github/profile/README.md

 # ReasonAbleAI

+An event framework for LLMs to achieve complex reasoning asynchronously.

 ## Context

 ChatGPT regurgitating facts is a party trick.
 The true value of Generative AI is its ability to organise information and then reason.
 This is a proposed open source self-improving auditable framework using Large Language Models (LLMs) like ChatGPT and [Mixtral](https://mistral.ai/news/mixtral-of-experts/).